- What is a NAFTA Intra-Company Transfer Work Permit?

 Who is eligible for an Intra-Company Transfer Work Permit?

-In order to apply for an ICT work permit, applicants must be either Mexican or U.S. citizens who work as employees of an American or Mexican enterprise that is looking to transfer them for employment to their Canadian counterpart.
-In addition, NAFTA intra-company transferees must also meet the following requirements:
+The Intra-Company Transfer work permit is open to both Mexican and U.S. citizens who work as employees in an American or Mexican enterprise and are transferring to a Canadian counterpart.
+Furthermore, intra-company transferees must also meet the following requirements:

-- The employees must be employed by a foreign company that has a parent, branch, subsidiary, or affiliate company in Canada
+- The employees must be employed by a multi-national company and seeking entry into Canada to work at a parent, branch, subsidiary, or affiliate company in Canada

 - The employees work in a managerial, executive, or specialized knowledge position in both the foreign and Canadian company